-If the key is turned to the OFF or ACC position for any reason while the vehicle is in N (Neutral), or any drive position, the key cannot be turned to the LOCK position and be removed from the ignition switch.
+If the ignition switch is turned to the OFF or ACC position for any reason while the vehicle is in N (Neutral), or any drive position, the key cannot be turned to the LOCK position and be removed from the ignition switch.
 If this occurs, perform the following steps:

-- Apply the parking brake when the vehicle is stopped. - 2.
-Turn the key to the ON position. - 3.
-Depress the foot brake pedal. - 4.
-Move the shift selector lever to P (Park) or N (Neutral) to restart the vehicle (P is preferred).
-Move the shift selector lever to P (Park) to park the vehicle and turn the ignition key to the LOCK position to remove the key.
+- 1. Apply the parking brake when the vehicle is stopped. - 2.
+Move the shift selector to P (Park) to park the vehicle and turn the ignition switch to the LOCK position to remove the key.